gonzalogarciajaubert/dynamic-themes/README.md

 ## Using the plugin

-Using the **DynamicThemes plugin** in your application requires a few simple steps:
+Using the **dynamic-themes plugin** in your application requires a few simple steps:

 Process your theme and return to view: